 Bicycling is both great exercise and very economical.
 Other than the cost of the bike and riding gear it is relatively inexpensive, especially in these tough economic times, which have seen the cost of fuel skyrocket.
 It can also be a very dangerous activity.
 The rider is at the mercy of bigger, faster, stronger vehicles on the roads.
-If you find yourself involved in an accident contact an Bellevue bicycle accident attorney.
+If you find yourself involved in an accident contact an Seattle DUI Attorney.

 Here are a few tips for protecting yourself while on your bicycle.

 - Follow traffic signals precisely

 - Keep your bike well maintained

 - Follow traffic laws and use hand signals

 - Ride on the right side of the road, ride with traffic, not against it, and pass on the left

 - If there is a designated bicycle lane, use it

 - Be visible — wear brightly colored clothing, proper footwear (no flip flops please!), sunglasses, and clothes that are not too baggy (baggy trousers can get caught in the bike chain